 - Strauss Einhorn, C. (2021, September 30).
 The AREA method: how to make rational decisions.
 In The Business & Management Collection, Henry Stewart Talks.
 Retrieved October 5, 2021

-- BR Webinar Summary: Data Driven Decisions
+- Harvard Business Review Webinar: Data Driven Decisions

 - The Enlightened Executive with Susan Drumm and Cheryl Strauss Einhorn